Annual examinations that a woman needs to undergo. Which blood test is better to take? What tests should be taken to check your health?

 Annual tests

-At this age, it is desirable to continue taking general clinical and biochemical blood tests, control blood pressure, regularly visit a gynecologist, perform an ultrasound of the mammary glands once a year and a smear from the cervix every two to three years.
+At this age, it is advisable to continue to take the general clinical and biochemical analysis s blood, monitor blood pressure, regularly visit a gynecologist, perform an ultrasound of the mammary glands once a year and a cervical smear every two to three years.

-This is most important for women whose blood relatives suffer or have suffered from cancer, as well as those with a history of human papillomavirus (HPV).
+This is most important for women whose blood relatives suffer or have suffered oncological diseases, as well as those with a history of human papillomavirus (HPV).
 Medical science has proven that HPV can cause cervical cancer.

-Obesity is a powerful risk factor for cardiovascular disease, diabetes, hypertension, breast cancer, metabolic syndrome, and more.
+Obesity is a powerful risk factor for the development cardiovascular diseases, diabetes, hypertension, breast cancer, metabolic syndrome, etc.

-Having diagnosed it at the initial stage, it will be easier to take measures to eliminate excess weight.
-But sharp unreasonable weight loss is also dangerous - this is one of the symptoms of the oncological process in the body.
+Having diagnosed it on initial stage, it will be easier to take measures to eliminate excess weight.
+But sudden, causeless weight loss is also dangerous - this is one of the symptoms of an oncological process in the body.

-Therefore, be sure to weigh yourself every 3-4 months.
+Therefore, be sure to weigh yourself every 3 to 4 months.

 ECG.

-Electrocardiography is a painless and very informative way to assess the work and condition of the heart.
-It should be done at least once a year.
+Electrocardiography is a painless and very informative way to assess the functioning and condition of the heart.
+It should be performed at least once a year.

 Examination by an ophthalmologist.

-Annual visual acuity testing and measurement of intraocular pressure are required to detect early development of glaucoma or cataracts.
+Annual visual acuity test and measurement intraocular pressure required to identify early development glaucoma or cataracts.

-Women during pregnancy especially need to visit an ophthalmologist, because. this condition can cause visual disturbances, such as clouding of the lens of the eye or the appearance of foci of retinal dystrophy.
+Women during pregnancy especially need to visit an ophthalmologist, because this condition can cause visual disturbances, for example, clouding of the lens of the eye or the appearance of foci of retinal dystrophy.

-The reason for this is the change in blood pressure during childbearing.
-And in childbirth, this can cause such a formidable complication as retinal detachment, which leads to blindness.
+The reason for this is the change blood pressure when carrying a child.
+And during childbirth, this can cause such a terrible complication as retinal detachment, which leads to blindness.

 Age from 40 to 55 years

-A gynecological examination and a visit to a general practitioner with the measurement of blood pressure, pulse, weight and height, body mass index, auscultation (listening) of the lungs and palpation of the abdomen is the basic program at this age.
-You also need to continue to check your eyesight, hearing, do an ECG and donate blood and urine for analysis every year.
+Gynecological examination and visit to a general practitioner with measurement blood pressure, pulse, weight and height, body mass index, auscultation (listening) of the lungs and palpation of the abdomen - basic program at this age.
+You should also continue to have your vision and hearing checked annually, do an ECG, and have your blood and urine tested.

-A good tool for diagnosing early ischemic changes in the heart, which can later lead to myocardial infarction, is bicycle ergometry.
+Good help for diagnosing early ischemic changes heart, which can subsequently lead to myocardial infarction - bicycle ergometry.

-It is a study performed at the time of the load on the heart, for this patient is asked to pedal on an exercise bike and at the same time an electrocardiogram is recorded.
+It is a test performed while the heart is being exercised, in which the patient is asked to pedal an exercise bike while an electrocardiogram is recorded.

 Mammography.

-To prevent the development of tumors in the tissues of the breast, after 40 years, one ultrasound is no longer enough.
-At this age, a mammogram is performed - an x-ray of the mammary glands.
+To prevent the development of tumors in breast tissue, after 40 years, ultrasound alone is no longer enough.
+At this age, a mammogram is performed - an X-ray image of the mammary glands.

-It is done at least once every two years, and preferably more often, because breast cancer progresses quickly, and it is vital to identify it in the initial stages, then the treatment will be effective.
+It is done at least once every two years, and preferably more often, because breast cancer progresses quickly, and it is vitally important to detect it in the initial stages, then treatment will be effective.

 The radiologist will provide you with an answer on mammography within a few days and, if indicated, will refer you to a specialist - mammologist.